 1. Heat 1 tablespoon of the olive oil in a sauté pan over medium-high heat.
 Add the sliced onion and cook for 5 to 7 minutes, not stirring too often, so they get nicely caramelized and almost charred.
 Set aside and let cool.

 2. Combine the chopped leftover veggies and mashed potatoes in a medium bowl.
-Fold in the onions and a pinch of salt and pepper to taste.
+Fold in the onions and salt and pepper to taste.

 3. Heat the remaining tablespoon of olive oil in a nonstick 8-inch pan over medium-high heat.
 Add the veggie mixture to the pan, patting it down and shaping it into a large patty.
 Let it cook and brown for about 3 minutes (you should hear the “bubble and squeak” of the veggies in the pan), or until the edges are nicely browned.